 The Oakley Flak 2.0 XL was amongst the most comfortable sunglasses that we tested.
 The large, rubber nose pieces make for a secure fit, even when sweating hard, and spread pressure out evenly so you don't end up with annoying hot spots after wearing them all day.
 The temples feature Oakley's patented 'unobtanium' rubber and feel comfortable behind the ear and makes sure the glasses stay put, even when taking a big whipper at the sport crag.

 The Oakley Flak 2.0 XL was just behind the top scorers in our lens quality testing.
 The glare reduction they provide is good but not great.
-We felt comfortable with them on sitting in the middle of a lake on a sunny day, but every once in awhile a flash off the water would scorch our eyes a bit.
+We felt comfortable with them on sitting in the middle of a lake on a sunny day, but every once in a while a flash off the water would scorch our eyes a bit.
 You can upgrade to polarized lenses for $30 more, which would improve this performance.
 In terms of direct sun blockage they were great.
 Only on the brightest of bluebird days did we feel like we had to squint when looking out over the horizon.
 That being said, this was one test where we saw only minor differences between models.